-The New Testament tells that Jesus was crucified at Golgotha, “the place of the skull”, identified as an area of stone quarries outside the city’s walls at the time.
-Around a decade after Jesus’s crucifixion, a third wall was built to enclose the area of his execution and burial to within the city.
+The New Testament tells that Jesus was crucified at Golgotha, “the place of the skull”.
+This is commonly thought to be an area of stone quarries outside the city’s walls at the time.
+Around a decade after Jesus’s crucifixion, a third wall was built to enclose the area of his execution and burial within the city.
 This provides validation for the Holy Sepulchre’s location inside today’s Old City of Jerusalem.

-The Church was thus built over the two holy sites.
-The great basilica or Martyrium encloses the traditional site of Calvary in one corner, and across the way, the Anastasis (“Resurrection”), encloses the cave tomb of Jesus’s burial.
+The Church now stands over the two holy sites.
+The great basilica or Martyrium encloses the traditional site of Calvary in one corner.
+Across the way the Anastasis (“Resurrection”) encloses the cave tomb of Jesus’s burial.
 The church was finally consecrated on September 13, 335 AD.
-The wooden doors of the church’s main entrance are still the original doors from 326 AD, putting into perspective the ancient grandeur of this holy church.
+The wooden doors of the church’s main entrance are still the original doors from 326 AD.
+This puts into perspective the ancient grandeur of this holy church.

-Like with all of Israel, exploring this site solo is completely doable, and once in Jerusalem, navigating there is easy with public transport or taxi.
+Like with all of Israel, exploring this site solo is completely doable.
+Once in Jerusalem, navigating there is easy with public transport or taxi.
 However, with so much history and spiritual significance, the best way to take in this iconic church is with a tour.
 There is no match for an experienced guide taking you through and explaining all the noteworthy points.

 Inside the church entrance, a stairway leads up to Calvary (Golgotha), the site of Jesus’ crucifixion and the most extravagantly decorated part of the church.
 The exit from this site is down another stairway that leads to the ambulatory.